E-wave112/fake_space/README.md

 * The datasets are then concatenated and shuffled together into a single dataset and uploaded to [AWS S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and remotely read as a csv file from the S3 Bucket.

-* The model has been trained on a seperate jupyter notebook which you can find [here](https://github.com/E-wave112/ml_proj1/blob/master/aws_nlp.ipynb) and loaded to the model file via Joblib.
+* The model has been trained on a seperate jupyter notebook which you can find [here](https://github.com/E-wave112/ml_proj1/blob/master/aws_nlp.ipynb) and loaded to the model file via [Keras](https://keras.io/api/models/model/).

  ### Running the Project